Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous reviewers for their constructive comments, which led to a more complete assessment of strategies for computing the Gramian and matrix-vector products (\Cref{sec:assembly_and_matvecs}) and to the inclusion of additional comparisons with state-of-the-art optimizers.

 This work has received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Sklodowska-Curie Action MSCA-DN-101119556 (IN-DEEP).
 The authors are members of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).
 C. Marcati and G. Sangalli acknowledge support from the Italian MUR through the PRIN 2022 PNRR project NOTES (No. P2022NC97R).
 G. Sangalli further acknowledges support from the Italian MUR through PNRR-M4C2-I1.4-NC-HPC-Spoke6.
-C.~Marcati further acknowledges the PRIN 2022 project ASTICE (No.~202292JW3F).
+C.~Marcati further acknowledges the PRIN 2022 project ASTICE (No.~202292JW3F) and the French Agence Nationale de la Recherche and Ministère de l’Enseignement Supérieur et de la Recherche.